 2. Srisailam Wildlife Sanctuary

-Spread over three districts of Andhra Pradesh – Kurnool, Prakasam, Guntur and two districts of Telangana – Nalgonda and Mahbubnagar, Srisailam wildlife sanctuary is the largest tiger reserve forest in India spanning across an area of 3568 sq km.
+Spread over three districts of Andhra Pradesh (Kurnool, Prakasam, Guntur) and two districts of Telangana (Nalgonda, Mahbubnagar), Srisailam wildlife sanctuary is the largest tiger reserve forest in India with an expanse of 3,568 sq km.

-Recognized by the Project Tiger in the year 1983, this reserve forest has been renamed as the Rajiv Gandhi Wildlife Sanctuary in the year 1992.
+Recognized by Project Tiger in the year 1983, this reserve forest has been renamed the Rajiv Gandhi Wildlife Sanctuary in the year 1992.

 The sanctuary offers breathtaking landscapes replete with lofty hills, perennial rivers, deep valleys and gorges and is amongst one of the most popular wildlife sanctuaries in India